Smartphones Are Great, But Have You Ever Held A Pink Motorola RAZR?

 Advertisement

-Thrillingly — devastatingly — not every wireless carrier was compatible with every new phone.
-You might be dying for an LG enV, but you’d have to settle for a RAZR because at the moment, enV only worked with Verizon and you were an AT&T family.
-(If only you’d known that the earliest iPhone would be AT&T-exclusive at first, it would have taken the sting out of that particular disappointment.)

-Now, in the U.S. at least, it can feel as though there’s the iPhone, then a bunch of other phones that look a lot like it.
+Now, it can feel as though there’s the iPhone, then a bunch of other phones that look a lot like it.
 Sure, Samsung, LG, and Motorola are still kicking, and they’re releasing some exciting phones, including flip phones, dual-screen phones, and reissued classics (the RAZR is back), as well as well-designed, highly functional smartphones that are actually affordable and accessible.
 And Google’s Pixel phone has its fans, too.
-Still, Apple iPhones account for about half of all smartphones in the U.S., and most non-Apple phones also tend to be long rectangles with big screens, making this type of phone really the only kind that matters anymore.
+Still, Apple iPhones account for almost half of all smartphones in Australia, and most non-Apple phones also tend to be long rectangles with big screens, making this type of phone really the only kind that matters anymore.

-I’m not about to start romanticizing the good ol’ days of so-so technology.
-A modern-day smartphone is better than even the fanciest of old cell phones, which were often limited in capabilities, not to mention frustratingly glitchy and difficult to use.
-But, there was a tremendous amount of fun and excitement about cell phones in the late-’90s and early-’00s, too, which is almost entirely missing in the phone world today.
+I’m not about to start romanticising the good ol’ days of so-so technology.
+A modern-day smartphone is better than even the fanciest of old mobile phones, which were often limited in capabilities, not to mention frustratingly glitchy and difficult to use.
+But, there was a tremendous amount of fun and excitement about mobile phones in the late-’90s and early-’00s, too, which is almost entirely missing in the phone world today.

 Advertisement